johnpeart/johnpeart.github.io/src/posts/blogpost/2025-05-10-eurovision-first-listens.md

   semifinal: 1
   final: false
   lyric: |
-    You never gave up,
+    You never gave up until you grew wings.
-    Until you grew wings
   commentary: |
     Oh my word is this sad.
 You can feel the pain in this song right from the very first line.